Back to Cool Guns

 , and still used by the British Army and some Commonwealth countries, and is one of the most common firearms outside of the United States (where the 1911 is still king).
 Due to a magazine disconnect attached to the trigger barnote

 - Indiana Jones uses one in a bar shootout in Raiders of the Lost Ark.
+He's later seen with an anachronistic Inglis Hi-Power.

 - In Casino Royale, James Bond grabs one from a Madagascar diplomat during the Le Parkour chase scene.